geyang/waterbear/README.md

 Waterbear makes it easy to use python dictionaries with dot notation!

+## What does `Waterbear`:bear: do?

+`Waterbear` is like `defaultdict` + `SimpleNameSpace` + `namedtuples`.

+`Waterbear` is similar in usage to `namedtuples` or `recordtypes`, but it is not a tuple or array type but a dictionary.
+The distinction is that `Waterbear` attributes are accessible via `key` strings instead of index numbers.

+`Waterbear` is more similar to `types.SimpleNamespace`.
+However, a major difference is that `Waterbear` enables:

+- setting default values via a `default_factory` during instantiation
+- all attributes are recognized by IDE's static type-checking so they have auto-completion without having to be used first.
+- work recursively

+Now with all of these three, there isn't an alternative solution available. libraries like `Munch` has bad support for pythonic idioms.
+In this case `Waterbear` allows you to:

+- use `vars(bear)` to convert the bear object into a dictionary.
+- use `dict(bear)` for the same purpose
+- use `print(bear)` and get a dictionary string
+- ... all methods that are available in a python `dict` object

 ## TODOs

 - [ ] fix class extension usage pattern